Sarani-NS/HackBio/Stage 4/README.md

 ### Requirements

-For this pipeline, you need the following tools.
+For this pipeline, you will need the following tools:

-fastqc
+- fastqc
-fastp
+- fastp
-bwa
+- bwa
-samtools
+- samtools
-bcftools
+- bcftools
-freebayes
+- freebayes

 Install them with setup.sh: